Donald Trump: Side ventures

+Trump University

 In 2005, Trump cofounded Trump University, a company that sold real estate seminars for up to $35,000.
-After New York State authorities notified the company that its use of "university" violated state law (as it was not an academic institution), its name was changed to the Trump Entrepreneur Initiative in 2010.
+After New York State authorities notified the company that its use of "university" violated state law because it was not an academic institution, its name was changed to the Trump Entrepreneur Initiative in 2010.
 In 2013, the State of New York filed a $40 million civil suit against Trump University, alleging that the company made false statements and defrauded consumers.
-Additionally, two class actions were filed in federal court against Trump and his companies.
+Additionally, two class actions were filed in federal court against him and his companies.
 Internal documents revealed that employees were instructed to use a hard-sell approach, and former employees testified that Trump University had defrauded or lied to its students.
-Shortly after he won the 2016 presidential election, he agreed to pay a total of $25 million to settle the three cases.
+Shortly after winning the 2016 presidential election, he agreed to pay a total of $25 million to settle the three cases.

 Foundation

 The Donald J. Trump Foundation was a private foundation established in 1988.
 From 1987 to 2006, Trump gave his foundation $5.4 million, which had been spent by the end of 2006.
 After donating a total of $65,000 in 2007-2008, he stopped donating any personal funds to the charity, which received millions from other donors, including $5 million from Vince McMahon.
-The foundation gave to health- and sports-related charities, conservative groups, and charities that held events at Trump properties.
+The foundation gave to health and sports-related charities, conservative groups, and charities that held events at Trump properties.
 In 2016, The Washington Post reported that the charity had committed several potential legal and ethical violations, including self-dealing and tax evasion.
 Also in 2016, the New York attorney general stated the foundation had violated state law by soliciting donations without submitting to required annual external audits and ordered it to cease its fundraising activities in New York immediately.
-Trump's team announced in December 2016 that the foundation would be dissolved.
+Trump said in December 2016 that the foundation would be dissolved but was prevented from doing so "amid concerns about the handling of the foundation's documents and assets".

 In June 2018, the New York attorney general's office filed a civil suit against the foundation, Trump, and his adult children, seeking $2.8 million in restitution and additional penalties.
 In December 2018, the foundation ceased operation and disbursed its assets to other charities.
 In November 2019, a New York state judge ordered Trump to pay $2 million to a group of charities for misusing the foundation's funds, in part to finance his presidential campaign.